 To give you an accurate picture of the various costs of whole life insurance premiums, I ran quotes for males and females and different ages seen below using the least expensive plans possible in the whole vs. term comparison.

 While Metlife has good rates for a whole life insurance policy, you can see the difference in the types of life insurance plans.
-Because of the cash value added to whole life policies, they are drastically more expensive than term policies.
+Whole life policies are drastically more expensive than term policies because of the cash value added.
 This is one of the major factors in the debate of whole life insurance vs term life insurance and their rate differences.

 A Little Bit More About Whole Life